-Eventually the lump went away but then I started getting what I called my 'funny breathing'.
-It wasn't shortness of breath in an 'I've just run too far too fast' way.
+Eventually the lump went away.
+Then I started getting what I called 'funny breathing'.
+It wasn't shortness of breath.
 It was an inability at certain times of the day to take a deep breath.
 My breathing was shallow and somewhat constricted.
-This was at its worst when I was a passenger in a car.

 Turns out my sister had experienced 'funny breathing' too.
 She said it happened to her when she was really busy.